Humcha Jain temples

 The Humcha Jain temples or Humcha basadis are a group of temples found in Humcha village of Shimoga district in Karnataka, India.
 They were constructed in the 7th century CE in the period of the Santara dynasty and are regarded as one of the major Jain centres of Karnataka.
 The Padmavati Basadi is the most well-known of these temples.

+Humcha was an active Jain pilgrimage centre from approximately the 8th century and preserves a group of temples constructed under the patronage of the Santara rulers.
+The site is particularly important for the worship of Padmavati, the yakshini of Parshvanatha.